You are $75 away from free shipping

 With a million different types of skin care products out there, doesn’t it seem like your skin care routine is constantly expanding?
-Well, it turns out that despite this you might be overlooking one skin care product that’s been around for quite a long time—we’re talking about face toner.
+Well, it turns out that despite this, you may be overlooking one skin care product that’s been around for quite a long time: face toner.
 Yes, toner!
 You probably remember using the stuff in your middle school days, but did you know that it’s still worth considering as part of your current skin care routine, whether you have dry skin or oily skin?
 Yep, that’s right!
-And if you’re reading this and still wondering, ‘what is face toner?’ then get ready to take a refresher course on toner.
-Here, we’re breaking down exactly what toner does for skin, how to use toner, and—possibly most importantly—sharing our best face toner.
+And if you’re reading this and still wondering, ‘what is face toner?’ then get ready for a course on toner.
+Here, we’re breaking down exactly what toner does for skin, how to use it, and—possibly most importantly—sharing our best face toner.

 Simply speaking, toner is a skin care product with a liquid consistency that’s meant to be used right after cleansing and before applying serum and moisturizer.
 In other words, think of it as a way to prep your skin to absorb your moisturizing products.
 Toner is usually intended to be used on only the face and can be applied via a saturated cotton pad.
 They may also come in spray, gel, and cream formulas.

-Depending on which toner you use, it can have quite a few benefits.
-Most popularly, a toner can help to ensure that dirt, excess oil, leftover facial cleanser, and any other impurities are swept away from your skin’s surface after cleansing.
-Other versions of toner are strictly for hydrating the skin, and some also come in facial spray form.
-Depending on the formula you choose, a toner can also refresh your skin, help it look brighter, and leave it feeling soft and smooth.
-Some also claim to help tighten and shrink the appearance of pores and help to even out skin tone.
+Known for removing dirt, excess oil, leftover facial cleanser, and any other impurities from your skin’s surface after cleansing, toners are a skin care essential for a good reason.
+Some formulas strictly hydrate the skin, while others can also refresh, brighten, and leave skin feeling soft and smooth.
+Others also claim to help tighten and shrink the appearance of pores and help even out skin tone.
 Pretty neat, right?
-Toner is a very versatile product that can be customized to your skin care needs and concerns, and unlike the toners your parents may have used, many of today’s formulas aren’t formulated with alcohol and therefore won’t dry out your skin.
+Versatile in nature, this skin care step can be customized to suit your skin care needs and concerns.
+Best of all, many of today’s formulas aren’t formulated with alcohol and, therefore, won’t dry out your skin.